landtechnologies/technical-challenge/land-ownership/README.md

 - For a particular parcel of land, tell me which company ultimately owns the land.
 - For a given company, tell me how much land that company owns in total.

-However this is a tech-challenge not the real world, so we'd just like to see a really basic script backed by in-memory data structures.
+As this is a tech-challenge not the real world, we'd just like to see a really basic script backed by in-memory data structures.

 _Don't forget to re-read the Guidelines at the top of the page!_